charlax/python-education/intro-to-sqlalchemy/README.md

 ## Intro

 SQLAlchemy was started in 2005.
+While it is often categorized as an ORM, it is much more than that, and its goals are pretty unique in the ORM/db integration space:

     Goals: